UPPMAX/HPC-python/docs/day3/big_data.rst

    - Useful file formats
    - Resources sufficient to data size
    - Data-chunking as technique if not enough RAM
-   - Is xarray useful for you?
+   - Is Xarray/Polars/Dask useful for you?

+.. admonition:: Sum up

+   - Load Python modules and activate virtual environments.
+   - Request appropriate memory and runtime in SLURM.
+   - Store temporary data in local scratch ($SNIC_TMP).
+   - Check job memory usage with sacct or sstat.

 .. keypoints::